tezos/tezos/docs/whitedoc/p2p.rst

 the Tezos shell.
 This part is in charge of establishing and maintaining network connections with other nodes (gossip).

-The P2P layer is instanciated by the node.
+The P2P layer is instantiated by the node.
 It is parametrized by the type of messages that are exchanged over the network (to allow different P2P protocol versions/extensions), and the type of metadata associated to each peer.
 The latter is useful to compute a score for